Multi-messenger model for the prompt emission from GRB 221009A: Results

 \section{Results}

 \textit{Light curves.} By construction of our model, the rough structure of the light curves shown in Fig.~\ref{fig:light_curve} reflects the initial Lorentz factor distribution in Fig.~\ref{fig:initial_gammas_dist_collisions}.
 Each pulse of the synthetic light curves is formed by shells colliding over a wide range of radii (as can be inferred from the colour coding in Fig.~\ref{fig:initial_gammas_dist_collisions}).
-If all these collisions produced the same amount of radiated power then time-lags between different energy ranges even within the same pulse would be possible.
+Collisions within the same pulse may thus have different opacities, potentially introducing time-lags between different energy ranges.

 In the left panel, we indicate the observed light curves of \spiacs \, and \konus, shifted to match the beginning of our synthetic light curve that does not include the precursor emission.
 The general structure of the observed light curve is reproduced by our model, but our results should also be representative for light curves with a similar general structure.
 The relative intensity of the two bright pulses in the observed light curve may strongly be impacted by pile-up effects in the detector.
 Here, we assumed that the first bright peak is intrinsically much more energetic than the second one.
 In our model the relative height of the peak is controlled by the ratio of Lorentz factors of the colliding shells (e.g. a bright peak is produced when this ratio is large).
 Available $\gamma$-ray light curves at the time of writing indicate short-time variability on the second timescale, which was modeled by stochastic variations of $\Gamma_{\rm ini}$ on a timescale $\delta t_\mrm{var} = 1.4$~s (see Fig.~\ref{fig:initial_gammas_dist_collisions}).
 However, if refined analysis of the light curves revealed variability on a shorter timescale, this would shift the typical collision radius inwards where the densities are higher.
-As shown in \citet{Rudolph:2022_placeholder}, this would lead to stronger signatures of secondary particles, such as secondary leptons and neutrinos, for the same baryonic loading.
+As shown in \citet{Rudolph:2022ppp}, this would lead to stronger signatures of secondary particles, such as secondary leptons and neutrinos, for the same baryonic loading.

 The synthetic HE light curve (shown in the middle panel of \reffig{light_curve}) is very similar to the keV-MeV light curve.
 Preliminary analysis of LAT data using \soft{gtburst}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/gtburst.html}} showed no evidence for a fourth peak in the $20~\rm MeV-300~\rm GeV$ light curve.
 If this is later verified by detailed LAT analysis, then late-time collisions with low Lorentz factors will be needed in our model in order to suppress the late-time HE emission due to high internal opacity to $\gamma \gamma$ pair production.
 While the shape of the HE light curve is similar in the SYN- and IC-dominated scenarios, the HE flux is higher in the latter case, suggesting that primary electrons are cooling more efficiently via ICS (see also next paragraph).
 Non-negligible VHE emission between 1-10~TeV is also expected in the IC-dominated scenario (right-hand panel), with similar light curve as the in the lower energy bands.